takaria0/initbinder/webapp/README.md

 - **Environment modules** – ensure the remote environment can execute `python manage_rfa.py ...` and `sbatch`.
 The assessment helper creates jobs under `slurm_logs/` within the remote repository.
 - **Automatic assessment** – after the RFdiffusion/MPNN/AF3 stage scripts are submitted, the UI schedules an additional `assess-rfa-all` sbatch job with dependencies on the final AF3 tasks.
 Configure the CPU partition/memory knobs above to match your cluster policies.

+#### Assessment rescue behaviour

+Occasionally a subset of stage-2 jobs (ProteinMPNN or AF3 batches) never exit cleanly, leaving the dependent assessment job stuck in the `PD` state with reasons such as `Dependency` or `DependencyNeverSatisfied`.
+The design workflow now launches a background *rescue monitor* whenever assessment was
+requested:

+- Every two minutes it snapshots SLURM status for the stage-2 job IDs.
+- After three consecutive snapshots where **every** job remains pending solely for dependency-related reasons, it submits a fresh assessment job without any dependencies by calling `ClusterClient.submit_assessment(..., allow_empty_dependencies=True)`.
+- All decisions (including the newly created sbatch ID) are logged to the job history so the UI timeline explains why assessment was resubmitted.

+This keeps assessment results flowing even when some upstream stage-2 batches fail or never launch, while preserving the normal dependency chain whenever everything succeeds.

 ## Running the Server

 ```bash